 |Available as a free choice unit?||Yes|

 Enabling computers to use 'natural language' (the kind of language that people use to communicate with one another) is becoming more and more important.
-It allows people to communicate with them without having to use strange artificial languages and awkward devices like keyboards and mice.
-It also allows the computer to access the enormous amount of material that is stored as natural language text on the web or in document repositories.
+It allows both people to communicate with computers, and the computers to access the enormous amount of material that is stored as natural language text on the web or in document repositories.
 This course unit provides an introduction to the area of natural language processing (NLP) as one of the key areas of artificial intelligence.
 It aims to introduce essential components of NLP and explain the major challenges in processing large-scale, real-world natural language both in its written and spoken forms.

-- To demonstrate how the essential components of practical NLP systems are built and modified.
+- Demonstrate how the essential components of NLP systems are built and modified.

-- To introduce the principal applications of NLP, including information retrieval & extraction, spoken language access to software services, and machine translation.
+- Explain the principal applications of NLP, including information extraction, question-answering, document summarisation, spoken language access to software services,

-- To give students an understanding of the issues involved in evaluating NLP systems.
+- Understand the issues involved in evaluating NLP systems.

 · Introduction, motivation, review of NLP principles